 A Day in the Life of Irene

 It’s five o’clock in the morning and the alarm goes off in the fo’c’sle.
 Its the start of another day for the crew of the Irene.
-First up is Rachel, our ship’s cook.
+First up is our ship’s cook.
 Yesterday was a busy day and there’s still work to be done to get the ship ready for today’s day sailing guests.
 First job is to put on some coffee and then start the dough for today’s freshly baked bread ….

 At 8:00, today’s guests are starting to congregate on the quayside.
 Irene is moored on a buoy, a short ride in the tender away.

-The tender is loaded up with lifejackets and Charlie jumps in for the short buzz across to Clovelly quay.
+The tender is loaded up with lifejackets and our skipper jumps in for the short buzz across to Clovelly quay.
 After a quick introduction, the guests are instructed in donning the lifejackets and once all are safely wearing them, it’s back in the RIB (rigid inflatable boat) to return to Irene.
 It’s a climb up the rope ladder to get on board but all guests successfully manage it with the assistance of Zach and Brendan.

-Charlie gives a quick safety briefing to the guests whilst last minute preparations are made.
+First there quick safety briefing to the guests whilst last minute preparations are made.
 It’s then on with the engines and away with the mooring strop.
 Irene is underway!

 Once the ship is a safe distance from any potential hazards, the engine revs are reduced and the newly signed on crew lend a hand to haul the halyards and raise the mainsail.
 Traditional sailing is hard work, but with some muscle from Zach and Brendan, the gaff is soon flying up the mast, pulling the rest of the sail below it.
 The throat halyard is made off as the last few feet of the peak is hauled up before also being secured.
 The main sail is up!
 The exercise is repeated for the mizzen sail and then the crew move for’ard to raise the four headsails.